botflux/gulp-picture/README.md

 ## Note

 This implementation is just a 'sandbox'.
 The guidelines are not respected.
+This plugin is in development.